MicrosoftDocs/fabric-docs/docs/security/workspace-identity.md

 When an identity is deleted, Fabric items relying on the workspace identity for trusted workspace access or authentication will break. **Deleted workspace identities cannot be restored.**

 > [!NOTE]
-> When a workspace is deleted, the workspace identity is deleted as well. its workspace identity is deleted as well.
+> When a workspace is deleted, its workspace identity is deleted as well.
 If the workspace is restored after deletion, the workspace identity is not restored.
 If you want the restored workspace to have a workspace identity, you must create a new one.

 ## How to use workspace identity